-Instead of using traditional brick, stone or wood to construct a fireplace, why not go for a striking option and choose concrete instead, like Kenny Gemmill's fireplace?
+Instead of using traditional brick, stone, or wood to construct a fireplace, why not go for a striking option and choose concrete instead, such as Kenny Gemmill's fireplace?
 Here, a novel fireplace has been crafted using concrete that stretches all the way to the ceiling, completing the modern, yet rustic, styling in the living space.Continue to 7 of 12 below.

 07 of 12

 A Concrete Dining TableContinue to 9 of 12 below.

 Borrow design inspiration from your garage and give concrete its time in the spotlight—in the flooring throughout your home, which is what Susanna Hawkins chose for her flooring.
 In this space, concrete flooring with a just-right level of sheen fades into the background alongside a boldly-patterned area rug, warm furniture, and pops of green houseplants.Continue to 10 of 12 below.

 Concrete planters can be found almost anywhere these days, from Etsy to HomeGoods, and apart from looking perfectly on-trend, they also protect your plants, shielding fragile roots against windy and unfavorable conditions.
 Succulents are a great choice for concrete planters such as these planters from SeaMint, but if you’re not ready to commit to a live plant, faux plants in concrete planters can be found easily.Continue to 11 of 12 below.

 Concrete flooring might be considered a daring design choice, but to really turn heads, translate that concrete look to your walls.
 In Marja Wickman's dining room, lightly-colored concrete walls allow the homeowner to experiment with a variety of design options, including Scandinavian-style furniture and a contemporary pendant lamp.Continue to 12 of 12 below.